Cesargarciajr/QuizTmas/README.md

 ## Technologies Used
 I used the following technologies, platforms and support in building my project:
 - Wireframes and mockups were designed in [**Balsamiq**](https://balsamiq.com/wireframes/desktop/#)
-- The website is built with HTML and CSS only.
+- The website is built with HTML, CSS and JavaScript.
 - The [**Code Institute**](https://codeinstitute.net/) modules/lessons aided my learning and many of the concepts learned were applied in this project.
 - [**GitHub**](https://github.com/Cesargarciajr/bloom-of-life) was used for the project repository.
 - [**Google Fonts**](https://fonts.google.com/) was used for all fonts on the site.